List of highest-grossing sports films: Highest-grossing pure sports films

 The following is a list of highest-grossing pure sports films of all time, which may also be among the highest grossing films of all time.
 This is a list for pure sport films that focus on the athletic competition itself and the journey of the athletes, without excessive melodrama or subplots.
 These films emphasize the dedication, skill, and struggle involved in sports.
 Some examples include Rocky for boxing, Chariots of Fire for track and field, and Hoosiers for basketball.
 Movies like Fast and Furious is not primarily a sport movie, though the first few films do focus on street racing.
-It’s more accurately described as an action franchise centered around heists, spires, and family.
+It is more accurately described as an action franchise centered around heists, spires, and family.

-Films must gross at least $1 million.